habitat-sh/habitat/BUILDER_CONTAINER.md

 ### Setup GitHub Teams

 1. Create a GitHub team in your organization for bots and retrieve the team-id.
-This will be used for the value of `GITHUB_WORKER_TEAM`
+This will be used for the value of `GITHUB_WORKER_TEAM`.
+You can retrieve the team-id with curl and an authorization token: `curl -H "Authorization: token <personal access token here>" https://api.github.com/orgs/orgName/teams`
 1. Create a GitHub team in your organization for administrators and retrieve the team-id.
 This will be used for the value of `GITHUB_ADMIN_TEAM`

 > note: The only way to retrieve the ID for a GitHub team is currently [by the API](https://github.com/rei/github-api-utils/blob/master/bash/get-team-id.sh)